 Initially it can be difficult for parents and young children to say good-bye.
 We have found that a short and positive good-bye is easiest for the child.
 We encourage parents to utilize our carpool system.
-If you must park and come in, we do not recommend parents escorting their child into the classroom.
 This minimizes the distractions in the classroom environment.
 A prolonged good-bye only makes the separation more difficult and leaves the child feeling uneasy when the parent shows reluctance in leaving.
-Feel free to call the office for reassurance that your child has settled in and is adjusting well.
+Feel free to call the office or send a Brightwheel message for reassurance that your child has settled in and is adjusting well.